anlyoung/sdl_application/README.md

 ## Issues
-Robot teleports (likely due to the plugin that attaches the gripper to the cube) MoveIt fails because the joint position is not in the expected spot The tables are empty beneath, which prevents the MIR from being able to detect them
+Robot teleports (likely due to the plugin that attaches the gripper to the cube) MoveIt fails because the arm position is not in the expected spot The tables are empty beneath, which prevents the MIR from being able to detect them